Totino-Grace High School: Staff controversies

 On July 2, 2013, the school president, Dr. William Hudson, resigned and disclosed that he had been in an 18-year-long same-sex relationship.
 The school hired Craig Junker as his replacement.

 Totino-Grace also terminated the employment of English and religion teacher Kristen Ostendorf in August 2013 two days after her coming-out as a lesbian.
 Ostendorf taught at Totino-Grace High School without issue for 18 years but was summarily dismissed when she refused to resign willingly from her position.
 When asked why she came out as a lesbian despite the obvious threat to her job, Ostendorf stated that she found herself unwilling to remain "part of a community where I was required to hide and compromise and deny who I am".

 Athletics

-Totino-Grace offer 18 different sport activities, including baseball, basketball, bowling, cheerleading, cross country, dance, football, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, weight lifting and wrestling.
+Totino-Grace offers 18 different sport activities, including baseball, basketball, bowling, cheerleading, cross country, dance, football, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, weight lifting and wrestling.
 There are also a number of extracurricular organizations.